 Take your time on the essay and don’t be afraid to alter your title to improve your overall project!
 So long as you have justifications for your changes, you won’t be penalised.
 Also make sure that you are referencing your sources with footnotes at the end of each page as well as having a bibliography at the end.

 Another important aspect.
 My presentation was to an audience of twenty non-specialist students, my supervisor, my form tutor and the EPQ co-ordinator.
-I did a Prezi presentation found here.
-I basically summarised my entire project, including my final product (the essay), and described the process to the audience.
+I did a Prezi presentation where I basically summarised my entire project, including my final product (the essay), and described the process to the audience.

 I would definitely recommend using Prezi as it’s different to PowerPoint and can be made to look quite cool and fancy, but if you’re not into all that then that’s absolutely fine!
 Prepare for the presentation by doing rehearsals and making sure you don’t go over the time limit (if you have one!) and make sure you’re prepared to answer questions from the audience based on your presentation.